 - Tax regularity.

 The foreign proposal may be written in the language of the supplier's country of origin as long as a translation is provided as well.
-In this case, the translation does not has to be done by an official translator.
+In this case, the translation has to be done by an official translator.

 The proposal must contain a FOB (Free on Board) price, for import purposes, and CIF ( Cost, Insurance and Freight) price, for hiring purposes, and also the internal transport value.